Meredith Scardino: Career

 Scardino began her career as an animator before transitioning into writing.
 Her first writing job was in 2004 on the VH1 comedy series Best Week Ever.
 She went on to write for the Late Show with David Letterman from 2005-2007, where she was the sole female writer.
 She left Letterman to become a writer for The Colbert Report, and was part of the writing team that won an Emmy Award for "Outstanding Writing for a Variety, Music, or Comedy Program" in 2008.
 She went on to write for Colbert's new show, The Late Show with Stephen Colbert, and became a consulting producer for its 2016 launch.

 In 2015, Scardino left The Late Show with Stephen Colbert to join the writing staff of Robert Carlock's and Tina Fey's Netflix original series Unbreakable Kimmy Schmidt, which she co-executive-produced for its final two seasons.

-Scardino's hit comedy series Girls5eva premiered in 2021, produced by Tina Fey and Robert Carlock.
+Scardino's comedy series Girls5eva premiered in 2021, produced by Tina Fey and Robert Carlock.
+It ran for two seasons on Peacock and then was picked up for a third season by Netflix.

 She has also written for Saturday Night Live, At Home with Amy Sedaris, The Daily Show, Human Giant and the 72nd Primetime Emmy Awards.